Contrigra/rpg_generator/readme.md

 > python manage.py createsuperuser

+### vkbot app

+Vkbot app provides an easy way to make your own VK bot.
+Just provide needed variables in your .env file:

+- VK_SECRET
+- VK_ACCESS_TOKEN
+- VK_GROUP_ID
+- VK_API_VERSION

+After that you may customize or use it as you wish

 ## TODO

 Project is completed for current needs, but I may add further functionality as needed or interested.

 What I think I could implement:

 - Proper Naming
-- Player profiles
-- Saving characters
-- Generators for other games
+- Generators for other games and needs
+- Telegram and discord bot

 ## Notes

 - My project uses nginx to serve static files, so set up a server of your choice

 - Knave TTRPG by [Questing Beast](http://questingblog.com/knave/) Under Commons Attribution 4.0 International License